Skip to the main content

 • Military purposes

-They may photograph subdivisions of homes or land lots for realtors, industrial sites for corporate brochures or land formations for surveys, for example.
-They use various types of equipment to produce black-and-white, colour, infrared, 3-dimensional and digital images.
+They may photograph subdivisions of homes or land lots for realtors, industrial sites for corporate brochures, or land formations for surveys.
+They use various types of equipment to produce black-and-white, colour, infrared, or 3-dimensional images.
+Remote controlled aerial drones are also becoming popular for use in this field, but require a valid drone pilot certificate by Transport Canada.
+For more information, see the Helicopter Pilot or Airline Pilot occupational profiles.

 Scientific and biomedical photographers specialize in scientific fields such as medicine.
 They may: